adara-code/lucreCash_Frontend_ServerSide/README.md

 - express

 ## Future Features
-- Make the app responsive for all screens
+- Make the app responsive for small screens i.e ipads
 - Customize the app for other browsers other than Chrome

 ## Snapshots of the project